ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {PANEL: Example}

-* The following is an example of a RavenDB ETL script processing documents from `Employees` collection:
+* The following is an example of a RavenDB ETL script processing documents from the `Employees` collection:

 {CODE-BLOCK:javascript}